 To raise humidity levels, you can mist your orchid’s aerial roots using a spray bottle.
 You can also place a tray with rocks and water (also known as a humidity tray) under your orchid pot.
 A third option would be to place a cool-mist humidifier in the room.

 If you opt to increase humidity levels in a home environment, just be careful not to exceed your orchid’s preferred humidity levels.
 A hygrometer can help you monitor this.
 If you’d like to learn more, you can read about ways to increase humidity for your orchids.

 What To Do if Your Orchid’s Roots Are Dry or Shriveled

 If you see that your orchid’s roots are starting to look dry or shriveled, you should water your orchid immediately.
+Underwatered orchid roots can end up looking dry and shriveled in no time.
 You do not have to take any drastic or extreme measures to rehydrate your plant, though.
-Instead, put your orchid back on a regular watering schedule and then be consistent.

 Some growers recommend the ice cube watering method to ensure that your orchids are getting adequate amounts of water.
 This method usually involves placing three ice cubes on top of your potting medium once a week.
 You can use one or two ice cubes for smaller orchids.
 I personally do not use this method and would not recommend it.

 Another alternative method you can try to rehydrate your orchid roots is to soak them in an Epsom salt solution.

 To determine if your orchid is extremely dehydrated or not, check its roots one to two days after watering.
 If the roots have already turned white or silver again, this means that the plant was very dehydrated.
 It has already absorbed the water you have given it.
 Most orchids need to be watered only once a week, but in this case, your orchid may need to be watered again sooner than that.